farzadasgari/proadv/docs/statistics/descriptive.md

 # Max Function

-Return the maximum of an array input while checking for NaN values.
+Return the `maximum` of an array input while checking for NaN values.
 If NaN values are present, it raises a ValueError.
 It also handles various exceptions that may occur during the operation.

 - Examples:

-Examples

 >>>
     >>> from proadv.statistics.descriptive import max